mohan8git/ethnicity/README.md

 Steps:
 1. First collect all the dataset start labelling them.
 2. Install the darknet in your system you can do in windows or ubuntu.
+3. Make the "Makefile" right and make the config file right.
+4. Train the model and check the accuracy.
+5. If accurcy is less than again train the model with better dataset.